stackbit-projects/ondevs-333e7/content/features.md

         price: Web Services
         details: |
           * Website design using an easy to navigate dashboard
-          * Email marketing with impact
+          * Modern Apps and static sites
           * Update your website in realtime
         highlight: false
         actions: []